 New York, 1990-1994 Invited by the United Nations for four consecutive years to speak about the ways and means to achieve world peace.

 St. Petersburg, Russia, 1993 Appointed as Honorary Member of the Petrovskaya Academy of Art and Science.
-In the history of the Academy only twelve people have been granted this honour, Einstein being one of them.
-Shri Mataji inaugurated the first International Conference on Medicine and Self-Knowledge, which became an annual event at the Academy thereafter.
+In the history of the Academy, only twelve people have been granted this honor, Einstein being one of them.
+Shri Mataji inaugurated the first International Conference on Medicine and Self-Knowledge, which became an annual event at the Academy afterward.

 Brazil, 1994 The mayor of Brazilia welcomed Shri Mataji at the airport, presented her with the key to the city and sponsored all of her programs.

 New York, 1994 September 26 proclaimed ‘Shri Mataji Nirmala Devi Day’.
-Police escort was offered for a welcoming parade honouring Shri Mataji and celebrating her association with Mahatma Gandhi.
+A police escort was offered for a welcoming parade honoring Shri Mataji and celebrating her association with Mahatma Gandhi.

 British Columbia, Canada, 1994 Letter of Welcome was proffered by the Premier of the Province of British Columbia, Mr. Mike Harcourt, on behalf of the people of Canada.